 Be Prepared – Stock Up

 You don’t have to make sure that you have absolutely everything in stock, else it will go to waste.
+You’re not opening a restaurant.
+Even then, you don’t have to have everything from the beginning.
 But when it comes to making Japanese-inspired dishes, you will need to have the basics on hand.
 As previously mentioned, rolling mats are an essential if you are to make traditional maki to go with any sushi meal that you are preparing – but this is probably the most essential as you will get.
 Things like bamboo rice paddles (for fluffing the sushi rice without impacting the flavour) and a Hangiri (a wooden bowl for the rice which absorbs the right amount of moisture to give you the right texture for the rice that you are to be rolling) are nice things to have on hand, but aren’t needed if you aren’t that fussed and can improvise with other things.

 Get the Right Knife

 This is quite an important one to consider.
 If you have old, blunt knives or ones that simply aren’t quite up to the task of slicing impeccably through meat or fish without dragging it and ruining the look of the dish, consider replacing them.
 There are companies out there that specialise in cutlery which is designed especially for the cuisine that you may be experimenting with – Kamikoto is a good example of knives designed for Japanese cooking.
 Remember that many Japanese dishes rely on the skill of precision to give the desired theater and effect for the food that they have created.
 Japanese chefs pride themselves on their presentation, and you should too.

 Choose the Correct Appliance